ibm-cloud-docs/ssl-certificates/migrate-ssl-certificates.md

 - Import your existing certificate to the [SSL Certificates](/classic-gen1/sslcerts) page for management.
 For more information about importing certificates, see [Importing SSL Certificates](/docs/ssl-certificates?topic=ssl-certificates-importing-ssl-certificates).
 - Before the SSL certificate expires, you can still view or update your SSL certificates on the [SSL Certificates](/classic-gen1/sslcerts) page.
 For more information, see [Viewing and updating SSL certificates](/docs/ssl-certificates?topic=ssl-certificates-viewing-and-updating-ssl-certificates).

 You can also migrate to {{site.data.keyword.cloud}}'s strategic offering, {{site.data.keyword.secrets-manager_full}} for enhanced security and advanced features.
-See [Migrating to Secrets Manager to create new certificates](#migrating-ssl-secrets-manager-new-cert) and [Migrating to Secrets Manager for certificate lifecycle management](#migrating-ssl-secret-manager-lifecycle) for more details.
+See [Migrating to Secrets Manager to create certificates](#migrating-ssl-secrets-manager-new-cert) and [Migrating to Secrets Manager for certificate lifecycle management](#migrating-ssl-secret-manager-lifecycle) for more details.

 ## Migrating to Secrets Manager to create certificates
 {: #migrating-ssl-secrets-manager-new-cert}